 Water Sources on Santa Rosa

-There are only a few water sources on Santa Rosa, so make sure all your hiking and camping spots consider when and where to get water.
-The main campground at Water Canyon has a water tap and the next closest is on the southern coastline along the ridgeline.
+There are only a few water sources in Santa Rosa, so make sure all your hiking and camping spots consider when and where to get water.
+The main campground at Water Canyon has a water tap, and the next closest is on the southern coastline along the ridgeline.

 Stop at Skunk Point

 From Southeast Anchorage, you can detour on a coastal trail to Skunk Point.
 This beautiful sandbar and dunes at the end of the island are off-limits for camping but well worth a stop.
-We luckily also were able to see a recent shipwreck that occurred just a week earlier.
+We were also able to see a recent shipwreck that occurred just a week earlier.

 That’s It!
 We hope you have a wonderful trek around Santa Rosa Islands!